denis-stepanov/advent/README.md

 Note 1: it is possible to use the Remote in locked mode, but one would need to specify an IP-address of the device.
 Currently it is not supported by AdVent; raise a request if you need it.

 Note 2: it is assumed that there is only one Remote present in the network.
-If there are multiple devices present, AdVent will select the first one returned from discovery process.
+If there are multiple devices present, AdVent will select the first one returned from the discovery process.
 Raise a request if you need finer control over this.

 #### Linux Setup